“To call his work monumental would be something of an understatement.”

 —Lauren Cooper, Reed Magazine

 The ForeverScape is a hand-drawn artwork Vance Feldman started in 2009.
-It's longer than the Titanic end-to-end and 18 stories tall when arranged vertically.
 It is a physical drawing on panels where every single page connects.
+It's longer than the Titanic end-to-end.
+As a tessellation, the panels can be laid-out left-to-right or into a 5 column grid.
+When arranged as a grid, it stands over 18 stories tall.
 It grows at the average rate of one page every two days, making the first 1,000 pages just a warm-up...
 Vance pledges to keep adding to it indefinitely.

 View It Now ►